MNV1219/WorkFusion/vertopal.com_wf-tw-test-case.markdown

 &ensp;1.&ensp; Create and test a Web-Harvest config using the WorkFusion Studio (Eclipsebased IDE).

 &ensp;2.&ensp; Create a Bot Use Case in WorkFusion.
-Choose the Bot Use Case type &ensp;(ETL is the best practice, because it better fits for reusing &ensp;and adds flexibility)
+Choose the Bot Use Case type (ETL is the best practice, because it better fits for reusing &ensp; and adds flexibility)

 &ensp;3.&ensp; Create a BP and include a Bot Step based on this Use Case.
  &ensp;Alternatively, you can use WorkFusion Repository and import a Bot